People – DND Guidelines for Hybrid Work

 • Complying with the Common Hybrid Work Model and the terms of the Direction on prescribed presence in the workplace.

-Compliance requirements
+Compliance Requirements

-If a manager or supervisor has concerns around attendance or notices a pattern of absences, they should raise this with the employee promptly.
-If the employee does not adhere to the requirements in the Direction, it may lead to disciplinary action.
+If a manager or supervisor has concerns around attendance or notices a pattern of absences, they should raise the issue with the employee promptly.
+If the employee does not adhere to the requirements in the Direction, it may lead to administrative disciplinary action.
 In such cases, managers are encouraged to consult the DAOD 5016-0, Standards of Civilian Conduct and Discipline and seek guidance from their Labour Relations advisor (accessible only on the DND network).

 Compressed schedules

 Employees working compressed schedules (accessible only on the DND network) must also maintain a valid work agreement.
-Employees are required to meet the requirement of working three days onsite per week.
+Employees are required to meet the requirement of working three days on-site per week.

-Part-time schedules
+Part-time Schedules

-Monitoring and reporting
+Monitoring and Reporting

 As a reminder, DND networks are subject to monitoring, including users connected remotely.
 This information is collected and reviewed to enforce acceptable use, policy compliance, and to protect against cyber threats.